kavanahegde/todo-list/README.md

 * Additional profile settings
 * Further keyboard accessibility improvements
 * More detailed filter-specific empty states
-* Deploying a public production version

-## License Information
+## License

-This project was created for educational and portfolio purposes as part of a coding course.

-No separate open-source license is currently specified.
+This project is licensed under the MIT License.

+See the [LICENSE](./LICENSE) file for the complete license text.

 ## Contact Information